marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 Both SD-JWT and mDOC-CBOR support cryptographic Holder binding by defining how a Holder can present a Credential to a Verifier, providing cryptographic proof of legitimate possession of the Credential.

-Currently, for the remote flow the IT Wallet specification supports only SD-JWT presentations.
-In this case, the KB-JWT (Key-Bound JWT) parameter is used to prove that the Holder possesses the private key bound to the Credential.
-The Holder signs the KB-JWT using a **nonce** and a Verifier identifier (**aud** claim) as a challenge.
+Currently, for the remote flow, IT-Wallet supports only SD-JWT presentations.
+In this scenario, the KB-JWT (Key-Bound JWT) parameter is utilized to demonstrate that the Holder possesses the private key associated with the Credential.
+The Holder signs the KB-JWT using a **nonce** and a Verifier identifier, using the **aud** parameter, as a challenge.

 SR-E-20
 ~~~~~~~